Hospitality Common

 Building Community Trust

 Over the past two years, HCI has cultivated positive relationships through our ESL and Meal Programs, creating strong community ties.
 The goodwill generated is evident in the support from like-minded organizations, as well as in the establishment of a robust and growing community of students who actively participate in our programs and continue to return.
+Through these comprehensive initiatives, Gardner House aims to create a welcoming and supportive environment that empowers immigrant and refugee families to thrive in their new community.

-Help us raise awareness of our mission and programs by sharing our website, social media pages, and events with your friends, family, and colleagues.
+• Share our website, social media pages, and events with your friends, family, and colleagues.

 Copyright © 2025 Hospitality Common - All Rights Reserved.